Tauranga: Sports

 Tauranga has a large stadium complex in the Mount Manganui suburb, Baypark Stadium, rebuilt in 2001 after a similar complex closed in 1995.
-It hosts Speedway events during summer and rugby matches in winter.
+It hosts speedway events during summer and rugby matches in winter.

 Tauranga is also the home of football (soccer) club Tauranga City United who compete in the Lotto Sport Italia NRFL Division 2.

 Tauranga is the home to two rowing clubs – Tauranga Rowing Club in Memorial Park and Bay of Plenty Coast Rowing Club at the picturesque Wairoa River.
 Both clubs have had successful NZ representation over the years.

 Tauranga has an all weather outdoor athletics ground at Tauranga Domain.

+Tauranga also has a Hockey Association, separate from the Regional Bay of Plenty body, which represents the city in domestic tournaments.

 City facilities and attractions

 Greater Tauranga is a very popular lifestyle and tourism destination.
 It features many natural attractions and scenery ranging from popular beaches and harbour environments to lush bush-clad mountains with waterfalls and lakes.

 Cultural attractions include the Tauranga Art Gallery, which opened in October 2007 and showcases local, national and international exhibitions in a range of media.
 On the 17th Avenue, the "Historic Village on 17th", recreates a historic setting with original and replica buildings from early Tauranga housing arts and gift shops.

+The Baycourt Community and Arts Centre is a multi-purpose performing arts and theatre facility located in the central business district.

 Aviation interests are well served with the Classic Flyers Museum and the Gyrate Flying Club where you can experience flying a modern gyroplane; the "motorbike of the sky".

 Tauranga has many parks: one of the largest is Memorial Park, and others include Yatton Park, Kulim Park, Fergusson Park and the large Tauranga Domain.
 The Te Puna Quarry Park has become a regional attraction, known for being converted from a disused quarry into a community park.

 Due to the temperate climate, outdoor activities are very popular, including golf, tramping (hiking), mountain biking and white water rafting.
 The Bay of Plenty coastline has miles of golden sandy beaches, and watersports are very popular, including swimming, surfing, fishing, diving, kayaking and kitesurfing.
 Tourists also enjoy dolphin-watching on specially run boat trips.

-The coastal suburb Papamoa and neighbouring town Mount Maunganui are some of the more affluent areas around Tauranga.
+The coastal suburb Papamoa and neighbouring Mount Maunganui are some of the more affluent areas in Tauranga.
 The region's beaches attract swimmers, surfers, kayakers and kitesurfers throughout the year.

 Tauranga has many outlying islands and reefs that make it a notable tourist destination point for travelling scuba divers and marine enthusiasts.
 Extensive marine life diversity is available to scuba divers all year round.
 Water temperatures range from 12 degrees Celsius in winter to 22–24 degrees Celsius in summer.
 Tauranga houses two professional dive instructor training centres, training NAUI, PADI and SSI dive leader systems.